ghi-electronics/Docs/tinyclr/boards/mikroelektronika.md

-# Mikro
+# MikroElektronika
-Mikro Elektronika offers multiple boards that are suited for TinyCLR OS.
+MikroElektronika offers multiple boards that are suited for TinyCLR OS.
 We offer a pre-compiled firmware for a few of thier products.

 Clicker/Clicker 2 and related boards ship with the [Mikro bootloader](../../hardware/loaders/mikro_bootloader.md) pre installed.
 Use it to load the TinyCLR OS firmware.